Descanonge/filefinder/README.md

 FileFinder allows to specify the structure of filenames with a simple syntax.
-Parts of the file structure varying from file to file can be indicated with format strings or regular expressions, with some of those pre-defined (mainly for dates).
+Parts of the file structure varying from file to file can be indicated with format strings or regular expressions, or with pre-defined defaults (mainly for dates).
 Once setup, it can:

 - Find corresponding files in a directory